 For instance, a leather skin shop that sells items best suited for young adults didn’t opt for all the social media platforms.
 They made their research game stronger and marked their presence on the platforms that could earn them a lot in the long run.

 After all, merely gaining followers isn’t enough.
 You need to gain the right type of followers — ones that fall into your target group.
-If you want to know how to get more followers, learn how to do it without being spammy, and you’ll be greatly rewarded.
+If you want to know how to get more followers, learn how to get a lot of followers on instagram without being spammy, and you’ll be greatly rewarded.

 As per recent statistics, those falling between the age of 25 and 34 account for 34% of users on Instagram and Pinterest.
 If your target audience is 16- to 24-year-olds, Tumbler and Instagram are likely your best bet (with 38% and 37% of total social media users of sites respectively).

 Identifying your target audience allows you to choose the right platform and gain the right followers.
 You can then further delve deep into their consumption patterns, needs, and wants to understand better which type of content is best likely to convert them into customers.